 The evolution of value orientation inventory (VOI).
 The instrument to assess value orientations in physical education, referred to as a value orientation inventory (VOI), requires respondents to rank order on each of five items in each set according to their priorities (1 = highest priority; 5 = lowest priority) to examine teachers' value profiles reflecting their preference.
 The composite score from each of the five value orientations represents a respondent's value profile.
 Results of research using the VOI (Ennis, 1992a; Ennis & Zhu, 1991) determined that physical education teachers have strong value priorities and identify curricular goals consistent with their beliefs.
 The VOI has evolved across time by revising statements and changing social reconstruction to social responsibility to organize more representative value orientation profiles.
-Ennis (1988) developed the original value orientation inventory (VOI) specific to physical education.
+Ennis (1988) developed the original value orientation inventory (VOI) specific to physical education in terms of utilizing terminology and referring to content based on physical education.
 As she sustains her research line on the value orientation, she and her colleagues have organized the three different inventories as follows.